Human is what interests me

 Exactly.
 I give you an example: Some years ago, when it came out the picture of the little turkish baby whose body was on the shore, it became a world wide thing but during that time there were thousands of people dying in the Mediterranean Sea and on one side I have this image of the little boy that everyone has on his mind, he made the people aware, the media take it and make it into something very big, and on the other side you have this images of these floating boats in the Mediterranean Sea with this shadows on it wearing orange life-vests... and it is something that has become part of this dehumanization, they are blurry, unclear, something that we do not know, all we know is that the media is giving us is that these people have come to invade us, so we have to protect ourselves.
 And we are not seeing the big picture of the thing, so in this project is really important to me to re-humanize all these people by taking their portrait.
 And using that specific technique is a way of confronting the western world with the monster that they built.

 To conclude, could you describe the technical process?

 Well, the process is that you take...
 For example I would consider a family and I would take a portrait of each member of the family with very specific technical tools and by putting the portraits all in top of each other, only the main feature would come out.

-That’s the technique that they used to identify the different etnies and different races, but of course you don’t hear much about it because it never worked, it’s a technique that doesn’t work because by essence photography tells the truth and the truth is that there is only one race, which is the human race.
-And there are so many elements that come up in all of us, genetically that you cannot create groups, human groups, it’s just impossible.
+That is the technique that they used to identify the different etnies and different races, but of course you do not hear much about it because it never worked, it is a technique that does not work because by essence photography tells the truth and the truth is that there is only one race, which is the human race.
+And there are so many elements that come up in all of us, genetically that you cannot create groups, human groups, it is just impossible.

 in Zusammenarbeit mit